getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-**Note:** Wrapping `Promise.resolve(..)` around any function's return value (thenable or not) is an easy way to normalize that function call into a well-behaving async promise resolution.
+**Note:** Another side-effect benefit of wrapping `Promise.resolve(..)` around any function's return value (thenable or not) is that it's an easy way to normalize that function call into a well-behaving async task.
 If `foo(42)` returns an immediate value sometimes, or a promise other times, `Promise.resolve( foo(42) )` makes sure it's always a promise result.
-Avoiding Zalgo makes for much better code.
+And avoiding Zalgo makes for much better code.

 ### Trust built